Sergio Angulo

 Sergio "Checho" Angulo (born 14 September 1960) is a Colombian football manager and former player, who played as a striker for the Colombia national football team and for Deportivo Cali.
 He has also played for Cúcuta Deportivo, Independiente Santa Fe, América de Cali, Deportivo Pereira, Deportivo Independiente Popayán, Deportivo Pasto, and Deportivo Unicosta.
-He is currently the manager of Deportivo Cali's women's team.
+He is currently the manager of Deportivo Cali's youth teams.

 Club career

 His football debut was on 19 April 1979.
 He retired in 1998.

 International career

 With the Colombia national football team, he participated in the 1979 South American U-20 Championship.
 Angulo did not score any goals in his nine appearances for the Colombian national team between 1987 and 1991.
 He participated in the 1987 and 1989 Copa Américas for Colombia.
 He was the top scorer of the Categoría Primera A in 1988 with 29 goals.

 Personal life

 His son is the soccer player Mario Sergio Angulo.